YoloWingPixie/dcs-world-schema/README.md

 This project provides a comprehensive YAML-based schema definition for the DCS World API.
 The goal is to create a complete schema that can be used by LSP servers to provide extremely strict and detailed linting for DCS World mission scripting in Lua.

+Just an end user and want linting in your IDE?
+Go to [Using Pre-Built Releases](https://github.com/YoloWingPixie/dcs-world-schema/tree/main?tab=readme-ov-file#-using-pre-built-releases)

 ## ✨ Features

 - Complete API signature definitions in YAML format
 - Type checking for DCS functions, methods, and properties
 - Schema validation tools
-- CI/CD pipeline for continuous validation
-- JSON schema output compatible with language servers
+- JSON schema output for use with language servers
 - EmmyLua annotations export for Lua editor integration